• Skip to primary navigation

 • Then, strain the pulp through a fine sieve to remove the seeds using a spatula to help.

 • Add the egg yolks and sugar into a bowl and whisk together for a minute or two.
 You'll notice that the two ingredients will start lightening in color, creating a light, pale yellow.
-Then, add salt and passion fruit juice mixing to combine.
+Then, add salt and passion fruit puree mixing to combine.

 4 Egg Yolks, ⅔ cup Granulated Sugar, ¼ teaspoon Sea Salt